CGNS/HDF5 - An HPC implementation#

 Beneath each Zone_t

-node there are nodes whose subtrees store: the grid (labeled GridCoordinates_t
+node, there are nodes whose subtrees store: the grid (labeled GridCoordinates_t

 );